Agoric/ui-kit/README.md

 See this [example](https://github.com/Agoric/dapp-inter/blob/main/src/main.tsx#L1) for enabling SES in your application.
 Setup may vary by environment.

+## React Apps

+See [packages/react-components](https://github.com/Agoric/ui-kit) for convenient hooks and utilities that make setting up a React app as quick and painless as possible.

 ## Reading Contract Data (vstorage)

 `makeAgoricChainStorageWatcher` can be used to subscribe to updates to vstorage.